 Frequently Asked Matters by Students Related to Their Master's Program:

 Students are required to successfully complete all curriculum courses except FE 599 Thesis in maximum 4 semesters for the master's with thesis program and 3 semesters for the master's with graduation project program (a.k.a non-thesis master’s program).
 The program curriculum is available in the "About the Department" or "Courses" links on the program website.
-The compulsory courses titled FE 635 Research Methods and Ethics and FE 598 Financial Economics Seminar may be offered in both Fall and Spring Semesters.
+FE 598 Financial Economics Seminar may be offered in both Fall and Spring Semesters.
 The other compulsory courses are offered either in only Fall or in only Spring as shown in the curriculum.
 For every semester, students will select all the courses shown for that semester in their curriculum.
 Students in the master's with thesis program may also spread their courses to 4 semesters, which is the maximum time allowed for them to complete the courses other than the thesis.
 In other words, the total course load (excluding the FE 599 Thesis course) for students in the master's with thesis program is 8 courses.
 These students can finish their 8 courses in two semesters by taking 4 courses per semester, or in four semesters by taking 2 courses per semester.

 Each student entering the program are provided with an OBS (student information system) userid and password, which are needed to access to the student system at obs.yeditepe.edu.tr, during the registration by the Institute.
 The OBS system also includes your student email and password.
 You should logon to your student email at webmail.yeditepe.edu.tr and activate it by clicking the activation link emailed to you.
 Please regularly check both your student email and your messages at OBS.
 Academic advisor messages are sent through OBS while general announcements, based on their nature, may be sent through OBS or the program website.
 You will use your student email and password to logon to the Yeditepe Moodle System (url address: yulearn.yeditepe.edu.tr) used for courses.
 Some courses may use Google Classroom while others may use the Yeditepe Moodle (Yulearn) System.
 At the beginning of each semester, each course instructor will provide you with the information regarding the platform used by that course either during the first class or by sending you an OBS message for that course.
 If you wish, you may download a phone app called Yeditepe, which will allow you to receive OBS messages in your phone.
 Guides for the OBS system (regarding Course Registration, Course Add-Drop, etc.) and for the Yeditepe Yulearn System are availabe within each system.
 Students are obliged to follow the course registration dates from the academic calendar every semester, register correctly for the courses they need to register on obs.yeditepe.edu.tr in a timely manner and fulfill the requirements for the courses they are registered for.
 Course registrations are subject to the approval of the academic advisor (and the Institute).
 During the add-drop period specified in the academic calendar, students have the opportunity to change the courses they choose at the beginning of the semester.
 Student petitions sent using e-mail / phone / online message may not be delivered for technical reasons without warning to the sender.
 Therefore, you need to ensure that petitions you sent are received by the intended party.
 The graduation petition should be sent to the academic advisor stated in your OBS.
 All other petitions should be sent to the department secretary stated in the department website contact page.
 Petitions related to your thesis including registration suspension/freeze should have your thesis advisor's approval signature.
 Before submitting the graduation petition, your final thesis defense should be successfully concluded and your thesis grade should be entered in the OBS system by your thesis advisor